-Unless executives step up and take the lead, great customer experiences will remain a corporate fantasy (from my Marketing Week column).
+Unless executives step up and take the lead, great customer experiences will remain a corporate fantasy.

 Looking for buzzword bin go ideas?
 Just listen to virtually any CEO speech on customer experience (CEX).
 Although there has never been more CEX talk, the reality for customers often seems to be the exact opposite of what is said.

 An airline says it flies “the friendly skies” but violently drags a paying passenger off one of its planes.
 Many hotels claim to put the customer first but happily talk guests into inflated currency conversion charges: “Do you want to pay in your local currency?”
 Say “yes” and pay up to 5% more for your stay (the hotel get’s a cut – for your convenience).

 Wells Fargo says it wants to earn customers’ “trust” by behaving “ethically”, yet it was fined $185m last year because employees had opened over two million fake accounts to meet their individual targets and rack up profits.